Open-source action broker for AI agents

 Brokered Jira and SSH extensions

-We are pre-first-customer and working closely with a small number of design partners running AI agents in production.
-If you are governing agent risk on both the prompt side and the action side, we want to hear what you are trying to address.
+The live demo governs a real coding agent end to end, in a customer-owned perimeter you can inspect.
+We are pre-first-customer and working closely with a small number of design partners running AI agents in production, if that is you, we want to hear what you are trying to address.

 Would this workflow still be safe if the agent took one wrong step?